|

 Hua Chiao

-Commercial Centre was facing the east side of Nathan Road.
+Commercial Centre was facing the east side of Close to the

 entrance were miniatures of “Wings of War” and some OSPREY series.
 By the